-The McDevitt Company, a real estate company, acted as a broker in substantially all of the Company's new real estate transactions during fiscal 2010, 2009 and 2008.
+The McDevitt Company, a real estate company, acted as a broker in substantially all of the Company's new real estate transactions during fiscal 2011, 2010 and 2009.
 The Company has not paid any compensation to The McDevitt Company, but the Company has been advised that The McDevitt Company has received commissions from other parties to such transactions.
 Wade L. McDevitt is the president and the sole shareholder of The McDevitt Company and brother-in-law of Scott Belair, one of the Company's directors.
-There were no amounts due to The McDevitt Company as of January 31, 2010 and January 31, 2009.
-Mr. McDevitt's wife, Wendy B. McDevitt, is an executive officer of the Company, serving as Co-President of Anthropologie.
+There were no amounts due to The McDevitt Company as of January 31, 2011 and January 31, 2010.
+Mr. McDevitt's wife, Wendy B. McDevitt, is an executive officer of the Company, serving as Global Co-President of the Anthropologie Brand.

-The Addis Group ("Addis"), an insurance brokerage company, acted as the Company's commercial insurance broker for the years ended January 31, 2010, 2009 and 2008.
+The Addis Group ("Addis"), an insurance brokerage company, acted as the Company's commercial insurance broker for the years ended January 31, 2011, 2010 and 2009.
 The Company has not paid any compensation to Addis for such services, but has been advised that Addis has received commissions from other parties to such transactions, to serve as risk manager under one line of coverage.
-Scott Addis is the President of The Addis Group and the brother-in-law of Richard A. Hayne, Chairman of the Board and President of the Company.
-There were no amounts due to or from Addis as of January 31, 2010 and January 31, 2009.
+Scott Addis is the President of The Addis Group and the brotherin-law of Richard A. Hayne, Chairman of the Board of Directors and President of the Company.
+There were no amounts due to or from Addis as of January 31, 2011 and January 31, 2010.